A Short Biography of Kay Lipton (Australian Artist)

-one hundredth gallery is working as a sales agent for Kay Lipton.
+one hundredth gallery is proud to be working with Kay Lipton.

-To enquire about, or purchase Kay’s work, please contact Charles at one hundredth gallery at email@example.com or 0413 00 1234.
+To enquire about or to purchase Kay’s work, please contact Charles at one hundredth gallery at email@example.com or on 0413 00 1234.

 - 2006 Exhibition of `Classical Music in the Abstract’ works at the Brunswick Street Gallery, Melbourne, Australia.